BenOvermyer/vox-draconis-2/manuscript/introduction.typ

 == Common Acronyms

 Through the text, there will be shortened references to various concepts.
-The following is a guide to these #index[acronyms].
+The following is a guide to these acronyms. #index[acronyms]

 - AD: Anima Might